 - Discoloration.
 If your teeth have deep staining that can’t be fixed with professional whitening, veneers might be your only option to help brighten your smile.

 - Worn down teeth.
 Teeth that are worn down due to excessive wear, such as teeth that have damage from teeth grinding, may affect your appearance and veneers may help.

 - Oddly-shaped teeth.
 These are teeth that might be pointy, gapped, or uneven.
 These are all cosmetic issues that can be fixed with veneers.

 Since dental veneers can fix a variety of cosmetic issues, you can have a whiter, more uniform smile if you’re not satisfied with your teeth due to any of the above problems.
-Since your veneers will be completely custom, you can work with your Asheville dentist to design the smile that works best for you.
+Since your veneers will be completely custom, you can work with your Asheville dentist services to design the smile that works best for you.